adithyathecoder/Treasure/README.md

 ## Story

 ```
-The lost Artefact, the plane that was never found, the greatest mystery of all times.
+The lost Treasure, the treasure that was never found, the greatest mystery of all times.
 ```

 ## Puzzle